wohaco/despace/venera_2_3.md

 The spacecraft made its closest approach to Venus at 1966.02.27 02:52 UTC, at a distance of 23 810 km ([EVN‑005](venus.md)).

-During the flyby, all of Venera 2's instruments were activated, requiring that radio contact with the spacecraft be suspended.
+During the flyby, all of Venera 2’s instruments were activated, requiring that radio contact with the spacecraft be suspended.
 The spacecraft was to have stored data using onboard recorders, and then transmitted it to Earth once contact was restored.
 Following the flyby the spacecraft failed to reestablish communications with the ground.
 It was declared lost on 4 March, 1966.
 An investigation into the failure determined that the spacecraft had overheated due to a radiator malfunction.

 **Venera 3**

 Venera 3 was launched on 16 November 1965 at 04:19 UTC from Baikonur.

-The spacecraft's initial trajectory missed Venus by 60 550 km and a course correction manoeuvre was carried out on 26 December 1965 which brought the spacecraft onto a collision course with the planet ([EVN‑005](venus.md)).
+The spacecraft’s initial trajectory missed Venus by 60 550 km and a course correction manoeuvre was carried out on 26 December 1965 which brought the spacecraft onto a collision course with the planet ([EVN‑005](venus.md)).
 Contact with the spacecraft was lost on 15 February 1966 probably due to overheating.

 The lander crashed on Venus on 1 March 1966, making Venera 3 the first lander to hit the surface of another planet.